- Red Lion

 144 High Street

 Known locally as the Stump, this popular free house serves a selection of nine beers.
-It possesses a mock Tudor frontage and a Tardis-like interior.
+It has a mock-Tudor frontage and a Tardis-like interior.
 The front bar is the first room off a long corridor.
-The lounge areas have an intimate feel, with two rooms on different levels housing various nooks and crannies and a real coal stove in each.
-On the main No.1 bus route, or a five-minute walk from the centre of Sedgley.
+The lounge areas have an intimate feel, with two rooms on different levels housing various nooks and crannies, both with a real coal stove.
+The pub is on the main No.1 bus route, or a five-minute walk from the centre of Sedgley.

 - Sedgley Conservative Club